 Am I eligible?

-To be a language assistant in Ecuador, you must:
+To be a language assistant in Mexico, you must:

 - fulfil the general eligibility criteria (EU citizenship, native-level English, etc.)

 - have Spanish language skills equivalent to B1.

 - be aged 30 or under

 - Have a UK, Irish or EU passport

 The location of the posts available in Mexico varies from year to year, depending on the needs of the host institutions and on a range of other factors.Therefore, it is not possible for applicants to select specific regional preferences within Mexico.